abiswas3/typst-theorion/PM-Rajko/sections/introduction.typ

 They conjecture that the hardness results should also apply to general expander graphs but leave showing so as an open problem @Austrin_2022[~see~Section 6].
 In this work, we verify this by extending their result to all $d$-regular spectral expanders, that is, $d$-regular graphs with a mild condition on the spectral gap.
 In fact, similar to Austrin and Risse, we reduce the hardness of refuting $Card(G, arrow(t))$, where $arrow(t) = (t, dots, t)$, for any odd value $t$, to the hardness of refuting $Card(G, arrow(1))$, where $arrow(1) = (1, dots, 1)$.
-As another special case, this answers the _even-colouring_ case when $t = d/2$ is odd, a problem posed by Buss and Nordstr\u{00F6}m  #cite(<buss2021proof>, supplement: [Open Problem 7.7]), which asks, _"Are even colouring formulas over expander graphs hard for polynomial calculus over fields of characteristic distinct from 2 ?"_
+As another special case, this answers the _even-colouring_ case when $t = d/2$ is odd, a problem posed by Buss and Nordstr\u{00F6}m  #cite(<buss2021proof>, supplement: [~see Open Problem 7.7]), which asks, _"Are even colouring formulas over expander graphs hard for polynomial calculus over fields of characteristic distinct from 2 ?"_
 Formally, we prove the following (for the definition of $(n, d, lambda)$-graphs see @sec:graph-theory-prelims[Section]).

 #theorem(title: [Hardness Result For $Card(G, arrow(t))$])[